TANF and WorkFirst for College Students

 Yes.
 You can get Working Connections Child Care (WCCC) for any hours you work.
 If your schooling and your work-study hours are part of your IRP, you can get child care for those times.
 Read Working Connections Child Care.

 Will it hurt my medical or food assistance if I am sanctioned? +

 Medical benefits: No.

 Food assistance: Maybe.
 Food assistance has work requirements.
 They are different from TANF requirements.
 You are exempt (excused) from food assistance work requirements if you are in college at least half-time and one of these is true:

-You are responsible for more than one-half the care of a child age five or younger.
+- You are responsible for more than ½ (one-half) the care of a child age 5 or younger.

-You are responsible for more than one-half the care of a child age six through eleven when you cannot get childcare so you can go to class and work 20 hours a week or do work-study.
+- You are responsible for more than ½ (one-half) the care of a child age 6 through 11 when you cannot get childcare so you can go to class and work 20 hours a week or do work-study.

-You are a single parent caring for your child age eleven or younger.
+- You are a single parent caring for your child age 11 or younger.

-You have parental responsibility of a child who is age eleven or younger.
+- You have parental responsibility of a child who is age 11 or younger.
 The child’s parents and your spouse do not live with you.

 If you think DSHS made a mistake, you can speak with a supervisor, ask for a hearing, or both.
 Read Representing Yourself at an Administrative Hearing.